The Hicks Legal Journal

 How federal-agent cases can raise difficult questions about accountability, immunity, records, and the remedies available to families.

-Why ownership records, contracts, supervision, and company control can matter when an oilfield injury involves multiple entities.
+Why ownership records, contracts, supervision, and operational control may matter when an oilfield injury involves several legally distinct entities.

 More journal articles

-Additional articles remain available for readers who want background on recurring proof and liability issues.
+Additional articles remain available for readers who want background on recurring evidence and responsibility questions.

 - Government Liability for Dangerous Road Conditions in Oklahoma